 A Unique Offering for the London MTDC Market

 Launched in 2018, Kao Data Campus is a development of four state-of-the-art, carrier neutral data centres.
-Located just 35 minutes by from rail from the city of London and 20 minutes from Stansted Airport, Kao Data represents one of the largest campus developments in the UK – adding substantial capacity to the strategically important London market, as well as providing organic growth opportunities to its customers.
+Located just 35 minutes by rail from the City of London and 20 minutes from Stansted Airport, Kao Data represents one of the largest campus developments in the UK – adding substantial capacity to the strategically important London market, as well as providing organic growth opportunities to its customers.
 Powered by 100% renewable energy, when fully completed the £230m campus will support an ITE load of over 35MW, across 150,000 sq. ft. of technical space.

 Dedicated to cater for the highest levels of customer support – covering logistics, office space, smart and remote hands, as well as multi-layered security and around the clock monitoring – Kao Data provides the service levels, security and peace of mind expected from a world-class provider, allowing its customers to focus on the core business demands of today, whilst offering a scalable and sustainable platform for future growth.